 By the way, speaking of PIN codes, you'll be able to make up and program up to 20 different PIN codes (between 4 and 10 digits).
 The key tag and the key card that come with the model also aren't the only copies that'll work with the lock as it is capable of recognising up to 20 different cards, key tags, and phone tags.

 No Access for the Wicked

 Though multiple access methods is definitely an advantage of this model, we can't say that it is the advantage.
 No, as far as we're concerned, that title is shared between the multitude of safety and convenience features that the model comes equipped with.
 The first feature is the built-in tamper alarm that starts blasting an 80 dB internal alarm the moment someone starts to tamper with the lock.
-There's also the bank-level encryption that will be able to prevent any unauthorized access.
+There's also the bank-level encryption that will be able to prevent any unauthorised access.

 Doesn't really have much to do with safety but we really like the 24-hour PIN code for visitors feature.
 As you'd imagine, it lets you create a temporary PIN code for your guests, a nice little function that will make things easy and convenient both for you and your friends and relatives.

 One thing that we couldn't overlook is what is referred to in the IT community as backwards compatibility.
 More specifically, we're talking about the fact that this model is suitable for wooden doors and can fit onto an existing night latch.
 As long as that night latch features the standard 60-mm backset, you should be able to make it work.